ummel/fusionData/README.md

 Dictionary” and “Survey Harmonization Tool” Shiny apps that are part of fusionData.

+After using the `compileDictionary()` and before calling the `universe()` Shiny app, update the list of donor surveys in `universe/app.R` to include the acronym for the donor survey and a description of the survey.
+The relevant code is on line 30.

 The “Universal Survey Dictionary” is a Shiny app that can be accessed by the following call: